cynthiapao/Citi-Bike-Usage-ShinyApp/README.md

 Part 1: a combination of static maps produced in ggplot2 and an interactive map produced in leaflet in Shiny

-Part 2: an interavtive plot reflecting the trends within each neighborhood in NYC in Shiy
+Part 2: an interavtive plot reflecting the trends within each neighborhood in NYC in Shiny